-3.3 General trends in number of fatalities
+2.3 General trends in number of fatalities

-Between 2010 and 2018 pedestrian fatalities in the EU fell by around 20%, while the to-tal number of fatalities decreased by 21%.
-In almost all countries of the EU, the number of pedestrian fatalities has decreased over the past decade.
-(Facts and Figures Pedestrians EC, 2021).
+Between 2012 and 2022 pedestrian fatalities in the EU fell by around 30%, while the total number of fatalities decreased by 21%.
+In almost all countries of the EU, the number of pedestrian fatalities has decreased over the past decade (EC, 2023).
 Although data on this are less reliable, it seems that the number of pedestrians who were seriously injured in road crashes has declined much less (by only 6%; ETSC, 2020).

 It should be noted, however, that country-by-country reductions in the number of fatalities cannot be assessed without also looking at trends in mobility.
-The numbers of pedestrian fatalities are affected both by the number of pedestrians and the number of motorised vehicles with which crashes can occur.
+The numbers of pedestrian fatalities are affected both by the number and age distribution of pedestrians and by the number of motorised vehicles with which crashes can occur.

-3.3.1 Parties involved in crashes and their location
+2.3.1 Parties involved in crashes and their location

-The fatalities in crashes involving pedestrians are virtually always the pedestrians themselves (98%).
-More than 70% of these crashes involved cars.
-Vans, motorcycles, and cyclists are each involved in 3% of the crashes in which pedestrians were fatally injured (Facts and Figures Pedestrians EC, 2021; CARE, 2020).
+The fatalities in crashes involving pedestrians are in most cases the pedestrians themselves (98%).
+66% of these crashes involved cars.
+Lorries, HGV's and busses are involved in 25%% of the crashes in which pedestrians were fatally injured (EC, 2023; CARE, 2020).

-Most pedestrian injuries (of whatever severity) are sustained in urban areas.
-In European countries, 73% of all pedestrian fatalities occur in urban areas where also most pedestrian traffic takes place.
-While pedestrians account for 20% of all road deaths, this rises to 38% in urban areas (Facts and Figures Pedestrians EC, 2021).

-However, in rural areas, crash severity is higher (OECD, 2010).
+Most pedestrian injuries (regardless of severity) are sustained in urban areas.
+EU-wide, 73% of all pedestrian fatalities occur in urban areas where also most pedestrian mobility takes place.
+While pedestrians account for 20% of all road deaths, this rises to 38% in urban areas (EC, 2023).
+However, in rural areas, crash severity is higher (OECD, 2012).
 Higher vehicle speed in such areas is a key factor.
-Other contributing factors are the absence of pedestrian footpaths and street lighting (ECMT, 2000).
+Other contributing factors are the lack of adequate pedestrian footpaths or other pedestrian spaces as well as street lighting (ECMT, 2000).

-3.3.2 Age and gender of pedestrian casualties
+2.3.2 Age and gender of pedestrian casualties

 In the EU, the number of pedestrian fatalities increases with age, and very dramatically so from the age of 70 years on.
-Almost half of the pedestrians (50%) who died in a road crash in 2018 were seniors of 65 years or over (see Facts and Figures Pedestrians, 2021, EC 2021).
+Almost half of the pedestrians who died in a road crash in 2018 were seniors of 65 years or over (EC, 2023).